2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 Once a payout is created, it will count toward the pull payment’s limit for the current period.
 The sender will then approve the payout by setting the rate at which the payout will be sent and proceed with payment.

-For the sender, we provide an easy-to-use way to batch the payment of several payouts from the [BTCPay Internal Wallet](https://docs.btcpayserver.org/Wallet/).
+For the sender, we provide an easy-to-use method for batching multiple payouts from the [BTCPay Internal Wallet](https://docs.btcpayserver.org/Wallet/).

 #### Greenfield API

-BTCPay Server provides a full API to both the sender and receiver that is documented in the `/docs` page of your instance. (or on the documentations website https://docs.btcpayserver.org)
+BTCPay Server provides a full API to both the sender and receiver that is documented in the `/docs` page of your instance. (or on the documentation website https://docs.btcpayserver.org)

-Since our API exposes the full capability of pull payments, a sender can automate payments to his own needs.
+Since our API exposes the full capability of pull payments, a sender can automate payments to their own needs.

 ### Skill Summary

 In this section, you learned the following:

-- In-depth understanding of BTCPay Server’s invoice statuses as well as actions that can be performed on them
+- In-depth understanding of BTCPay Server’s invoice statuses, as well as actions that can be performed on them
 - Customize and manage extended-life invoice mechanisms known as Requests.
-- The additional flexible payment possibilities opened up with BTCPay Server’s unique Pull Payment feature, particularly how to handle refunds and salary payments.
+- The additional flexible payment possibilities opened up with BTCPay Server’s unique Pull Payment feature, particularly in handling refunds and salary payments.

 ### Knowledge assessment